Jim Townsend

 Biography

-Before becoming DASD in 2009, Jim was a Vice President in the Atlantic Council of the United States and Director of the Council’s Program on International Security.
-In this position, he strengthened the Council’s voice and impact on transatlantic security and defense issues, making the Atlantic Council a leading player in shaping the Euro-Atlantic defense agenda.
+Before becoming DASD in 2009, Jim was a Vice President of the Atlantic Council and Director of the Council’s Programme on International Security (now the Scowcroft Center).

-In 1986, Mr Townsend received a direct commission in the U.S. Navy Reserve (intelligence) leaving the Reserves as a Lieutenant Commander.
+In 1986, he received a direct commission in the U.S. Navy Reserve (intelligence), leaving the Reserves as a Lieutenant Commander.

 Latest publications